WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

-If well-implemented by banks and credit rating agencies, link contracts could enable users of financial systems to efficiently detect possibly fraudulent activity and to dispute or address erroneous or malicious activity associated with an account, all in a way that avoids information asymmetry.
+If well-implemented by banks and credit rating agencies, link contracts could enable users of financial systems to efficiently detect possibly fraudulent activity and to dispute or address erroneous or malicious activity associated with an account, all in a way that avoids information asymmetry and the associated power inequalities that arise from it.

 #### 3.1.
 Concerns in Non-G20 Nations